bradchristie/taminations-flutter/assets/ms/eight_chain_thru.md

 Eight Chain Thru: 20

-Eight Chain 1, 2, 3, etc.: each odd-numbered part: 2; each even-numbered part: 3
+Eight Chain 1, 2, 3, etc.: each odd-numbered part: 2; each even-numbered part: 3 (e.g., Eight Chain 3: 2+3+2 = 7)

 ### Styling

 Same as Right And Left Thru.
 Dancers doing the Left Pull By in the center move slowly so their action takes the same time as the Courtesy Turn on the outside.

 Each part of this call ends in an Eight Chain Thru or Trade By formation.
-Dancers should not drift into a circular formation as in Wrong Way Grand (#8c).
+Dancers should not drift into a circular formation as in Wrong Way Grand.

 ### Comments